 The biggest proof of progress in the fight against HIV/AIDS?
 Kidzpositive's original pediatric patients are now strong, healthy teenagers, and the rate of mother-to-child HIV transmission is virtually zero.

 In the eight months I spent with Kidzpositive at Groote Schuur Hospital, I shadowed doctors and counselors to understand the many layers of challenges in addressing the HIV/AIDS crisis.
 A major funding request I penned secured multi-year foundational support for the organization.
-Through a series of art therapy workshops coordinated in partnership with a local education nonprofit, teenage patients worked through feelings about their status to create a book for the U.S.-based Sketchbook Project titled "The Secret and How To Tell It."
+Through a series of art therapy workshops coordinated in partnership with a local education nonprofit, teenage patients worked through emotions about their status to create a book for the U.S.-based Sketchbook Project titled "The Secret and How To Tell It."
 Professional artists from across South Africa contributed work to appear alongside as a gesture of support.
-You can view the book below or at the Brooklyn Art Library in New York or through this digital link.
+You can view the book at the Brooklyn Art Library in New York or through this digital link.

 I continued fundraising in the States was asked to serve on Kidzpositive's U.S. board of directors.